z872845991/nvim/README.md

 # Nvim Config
-This repo is my neovim config
+This repo is my neovim config.